 Simply download and include with a script tag.

 Vue will be registered as a global variable.

 Don’t use the minified version during development.
 You will miss out all the nice warnings for common mistakes!

 Development VersionWith full warnings and debug mode

-NPM is the recommended installation method when building large scale apps with Vue.js.
-It pairs nicely with a CommonJS module bundler such as Webpack or Browserify.
-Vue.js also provides accompanying tools for authoring Single File Components.
+NPM is the recommended installation method when building large scale applications with Vue.
+It pairs nicely with module bundlers such as Webpack or Browserify.
+Vue also provides accompanying tools for authoring Single File Components.

 Vue.js provides an official CLI for quickly scaffolding ambitious Single Page Applications.
-It provides battery-included build setups for a modern frontend workflow.
-It takes only a few minutes to get up and running with hot-reload, lint-on-save and production-ready builds:
+It provides batteries-included build setups for a modern frontend workflow.
+It takes only a few minutes to get up and running with hot-reload, lint-on-save, and production-ready builds: